Exey/swift-signals/README.md

-# Signals: Think Outside the NSNotificationCenter.
+# Signals: Think Outside the NotificationCenter.

 In progress